ROSS-org/ross-org.github.io/_posts/2018-02-10-insitu-vis.md

 Now you'll have to rebuild ROSS to use VisIt as well.
 Once `USE_DAMARIS` is set to on in cmake, you can now set `USE_VISIT`.
 In addition, you'll need to set `VISIT_DIR` to the directory containing the VisIt library file.
-Setting these variables will update `DAMARIS_LINKER_FLAGS` appropriately in order to use VisIt with Damaris-ROSS.

 ## Running ROSS with Damaris and VisIt
 In the `ROSS-Vis/core/damaris` directory, there is a test.xml file.
 This describes the data to Damaris.
 The only thing you need to check here is that the path listed for VisIt is correct.
 It should look like: